-Yip & Bocken, (2018) discovered a positive correlation between green banking practices and green image, which ultimately influences consumer loyalty. that prioritize environmental Banks protection are able to cultivate a positive brand image, thereby increasing consumer loyalty towards environmentally responsible institutions.
+Yip and Bocken (2018) discovered a positive correlation between green banking practices and green image, which ultimately influences consumer loyalty.
+Banks that prioritize environmental protection are able to cultivate a positive brand image, thereby increasing consumer loyalty towards environmentally responsible institutions.
 This is consistent with previous research that emphasizes consumer preference for banks that enhance well-being via products, services, or brand image.

-The study emphasizes the importance of

-green banking practices and a green image for enhancing bank credibility.
-Richard et al., (1997) banks must employ proactive, innovative approaches that foster openness, honesty, concern, and care for environmental issues.
+The study emphasizes the importance of green banking practices and a green image for enhancing bank credibility.
+Richard et al. (1997) banks must employ proactive, innovative approaches that foster openness, honesty, concern, and care for environmental issues.

 To cultivate confidence, bank management must communicate to stakeholders its commitment to environmental objectives.
 The study found that a verdant image has no significant effect on customer loyalty, suggesting that the relationship between customer loyalty and its underlying factors may be hampered by prevailing conditions.
 Customer loyalty mediates the impact of green banking practices on the establishment of a positive green image.
-The study found that a verdant image has no significant effect on customer loyalty, suggesting that the relationship between customer loyalty and its underlying factors may be hampered by prevailing conditions.
-Customer loyalty mediates the impact of green banking practices on the establishment of a positive green image.

-6. Conclusions
+6. Conclusion

-Customer loyalty has long recognized as crucial in enhancing customer-firm relationships (Fatma et al., 2014).
-Consequently, banking institutions aiming to strengthen customer loyalty must transition from conventional banking practices to a green approach, which has been shown to improve overall performance (Fuentes, 2015).Through human resource management approach, bank management must recognize the connection between green practices, financial performance, and customer loyalty (Ahmed et al., 2018).
-Banks should train employees in green principles and enhance performance through collaboration. innovation, operations, and mitigation (Miguel et al., 2019).
-Green banking requires collaboration, and innovation, environmentally friendly practices to promote sustainable finance.
+Customer loyalty has long been recognized as crucial in enhancing customer-firm relationships (Fatma et al., 2014).
+Consequently, banking institutions aiming strengthen to customer loyalty must transition from conventional banking practices to a green approach, which has been improve overall performance (Fuentes, 2015).
+Through a green human resource management approach, bank management must recognize the connection between green practices, financial performance, and customer loyalty (Ahmed et al., 2018).
+Banks should train employees principles green and performance through collaboration. innovation, operations, and mitigation (Miguel et al., 2019).
+Green banking requires collaboration, innovation, and environmentally friendly practices to promote sustainable finance.
 While this study has made valuable contributions, it is essential to acknowledge its limitations and areas for future research.
 Firstly, the study's findings are limited in generalizability due to its focus on customers from 10 designated institutions in the city area.
-Future research should investigate this topic in more extensive and diverse societies and across different financial sectors to expand the understanding of the relationship.
-Secondly, the study primarily relied on quantitative research methods, suggesting including qualitative approaches in future research to gain a more comprehensive understanding of the concept.
+Future research should investigate this topic in more extensive diverse societies and and across different financial sectors to expand the understanding of the relationship.
+Secondly, the study primarily relied on quantitative research methods, suggesting to include qualitative and quantitative approaches in future research to gain a more comprehensive understanding of the concept.